Spelt “Pumpkin” Rolls

 I love sweet and sour sauce.
 I have made many versions over the years and have used different fruits in them.
 I decided to try to make sweet and sour sauce with a ripe pear.
 It worked out wonderfully.
 Even better than I expected, actually.
 The sweetness of the pear was a great addition to the sauce.
 It came out a rich, mahogany color and is full of flavor.
 I will make a double batch the next time.
 I have already enjoyed it with egg rolls.
 Thinking of making sweet and sour chicken next.

 I try to be as exact in measuring as I can.
 I had a pretty big Bartlett pear, but use 2 small pears, if that is what you have.
 Any pear will work in this recipe- just be sure it is ripe.
 As the sauce cooks the pear pretty much falls apart and disappears into the sauce.
 I also used Sriracha sauce, which is hot, but not as hot as some other hot sauces.
-Depending on the brand you are using, you might want to add less.
+Depending on the brand of hot sauce you are using, you might want to add less.
 Then again, heat is a matter of personal preference.
 Spice it up according to your own taste.
 That is one of the perks of making it yourself.

 When I make a sweet and sour sauce- I use Clear Gel, instead of traditional corn starch.
 It is modified cornstarch (non-waxy) and when you reheat the sauce, it will stay thick.
 Regular cornstarch will often thin out when reheated.
 Clear Gel is used in pie fillings and a lot of frozen foods and condiments.
 Often listed on the label as modified food starch.
 It looks just like regular cornstarch.
 I buy mine online or when I am in stores in Amish communities.